Online Health Chat with Dr. Erika Woodson and Dr. Sarah Sydlowski

 loescher1: Are implants sensitive to moisture?
 Can they be used when perspiration is expected, as when exercising?

 Dr__Sarah_Sydlowski: Yes.
 They are sensitive to moisture because they are tiny computers.
-Some of the current cochlear implant external equipment has moisture resistant ratings that make them splash-proof, so activities such as exercising, walking in a light rain, etc., aren't a problem.
-They are not submersible, however.
+But, all of the cochlear implant companies now offer accessories that allow the cochlear implant processor to be waterproof which allows recipients to hear even while swimming or bathing.
 The hearing processor that comes with osseointegrated implants, on the other hand, are not water resistant.